 An Affiliate of ACF starts with local people.
 Local people comprise a volunteer Advisory Board that grows endowment funds for their community.
-These endowment funds give back in perpetuity.
-Some of these endowments focus on growing charitable assets that support local nonprofits and charitable projects.
-Another endowment creates sustainable resources for the local Advisory Board’s operations.
-In addition to fundraising and recommending local grants, an Advisory Board leads efforts to build their community’s capabilities through trainings, workshops, and convenings.
+These endowment funds give back to strengthen communities in perpetuity.
+Grantmaking endowments focus on growing charitable assets that support local nonprofits and charitable projects through grants.
+Operating endowments create sustainable resources for an Affiliate’s operations.
+In addition to fundraising and making local grants, an Advisory Board builds their community’s capabilities through trainings, workshops, and convenings.

 Through 2020, Affiliate donors can double their impact with a match from The Alaska Community Foundation and Rasmuson Foundation.
 Donations to Affiliate endowed funds will be matched 1:1, up to $125,000 for Affiliates’ main grantmaking endowment funds and $85,000 for Affiliates’ operating endowment funds.
 Please see their individual websites below for more information.

 1. Golden Heart Community Foundation